After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 A growth mindset is generally good.

-In many contexts, and especially so in public, you may want to quit that “I’m the learner” stance and think instead more about power, power dynamics, power moves, and personal status.
+In many contexts, and especially so in public, you may want to quit that “I’m the learner” stance and think instead more about power, status, and authority.